More and more users address us with their need to host environments in Azure. Thus, it makes the direction development

 Follow the link in the email and login using your EPAM credentials.
 This will bring you to Azure portal home page where you can start working with Azure services.

-Once you logged in to Azure Portal, you get access to the full set of Azure services and facilities, except access, network, and security groups management.
+Once you logged in to Azure Portal, you get the Contributors access to the full set of Azure services and facilities, except access, network, and security groups management.

 Azure resources pricing is performed according to standard Azure policy, which is described in details on